KhalfaniW/Support-and-Ressitance-Boxes-/README.md

 This is based of the ZigZag indicator which makes points on the market chart at the top and bottoms of prices.

- I only created the blue boxes and the purple line,this example is pretty dull.
+ In the following example I only created the blue boxes and the purple line.

-[This is what it looks like in action](https://github.com/KhalfaniWadlington/Support-and-Ressitance-Boxes-/blob/master/Screenshot%20from%202016-06-30%2018:01:07.png)
+[This is what it looks like in action](https://github.com/KhalfaniWadlington/Support-and-Ressitance-Boxes-/blob/master/Screenshot%20from%202016-06-30%2018:01:07.png) this example is pretty dull

 I create a range from each point.